Denmark Clears Christianias Hippy Cannabis Paradise - UrduPoint

 "We want to be associated with what we were associated with before.... art, culture and plays," she continued, making it "a nice place for people to come and chill out".

-Christiania is located on an island abundant with greenery, where you can hear birds chirping.
+Christiania is located on an island abundant with greenery, and filled with the sound of birds chirping.

-It also aims to start the construction of housing for about 300 new residents.
+It also aims to start constructing housing for about 300 new residents.

-Though the details of the project have not yet been decided, residents hope it will attract families with children, as a quarter of the population is currently over the 60.
+Though the details of the project have not yet been decided, residents hope it will attract families with children, as a quarter of the population is currently over the age of 60.

 Recent Stories